npm/npm/doc/files/package.json.md

 ## files

+The optional "files" field is an array of file patterns that describes the entries to be included when your package is installed as a dependency.
+If the files array is omitted, everything except automatically-excluded files will be included in your publish.
-The "files" field is an array of files to include in your project.
-If you name a folder in the array, then it will also include the files inside that folder.
-(Unless they would be ignored by another rule in this section.)
+If you name a folder in the array, then it will also include the files inside that folder (unless they would be ignored by another rule in this section.).

 You can also provide a `.npmignore` file in the root of your package or in subdirectories, which will keep files from being included.
 The `.npmignore`